vijayalaxmiyellaboina12/Biometric-Recognition-System/README.md

  Single biometric can fail - 3 combined = 99% secure.
 Used in Aadhaar, Airports.

  ## Developed by
- Yellaboina Vijayalaxmi - CSE 2025, Sri Indu Institute of Engineering and Technology.
+ Yellaboina Vijayalaxmi - CSE 2025, Sri Indu I